 Think outside the box and add some pizazz to your homeschooling.
 Of course, there are a ton of great learning apps, but shoot for hands-on, interactive fun without technology too:

 - Teach math and counting using puffs or pretzels

-- For learning colors, say a color out loud, and everyone must run to the toy box and pick a toy that color and come back to the starting spot.
+- For learning colors, say a color out loud, and everyone must run to the toy box, pick a toy of that color, and come back to the starting spot.

 - For reading, use letter magnets on the fridge.

-- Teach writing by tracing letters of your name
+- Teach writing by tracing the letters of your name

 - Teach science by doing a cool experiment (here are 20 science experiments toddlers can do at home – these would even work for elementary school kids)

 - Create a scavenger hunt to practice critical thinking

 Just remember each day doesn’t have to be perfect.
 Just keep smiling, having fun, and making healthy choices for you and your kids.